-The prototypes of substation protection and automation devices (as a part of substation control room) are deployed in the laboratory include wireless IEDs, wireless Access Point (AP), spectrum analyzer, network analyzer, and traffic generator as shown in the figure.
+The prototypes of substation protection and automation devices (as a part of substation control room) are deployed in the laboratory include wireless IEDs, wireless AP, spectrum analyzer, network analyzer, and traffic generator as shown in the figure.

-The field devices, such as MU and radio noise generation sources are installed outside the laboratory (not shown in the figure).
-Wireless IEDs, MUs, and traffic generator are developed using industrial embedded computers with realtime platform as discussed in the previous subsection.
-The commercial wireless AP designed for substation environment is used in this setup.
-The wireless AP [27] facilitates the communication among wireless IEDs within the wireless LAN.
-Moreover, industrial wireless AP also allows security networks based on IEEE 802.11i [22], IEEE 802.1X/RADIUS for wireless user traffic and distributing dynamic encryption keys, and QoS based on IEEE 802.1Q.
-Hence, the developed industrial-harden wireless LAN in the laboratory not only enhances network security, but also facilitates reliable communication links, and additional noise attenuation features, which are very promising for next generation communication infrastructure for the smart grid.
+The field devices, such as MU and radio noise generation sources, are installed outside the laboratory (not shown in the figure).
+Wireless IEDs, MUs,, and traffic generator are developed using industrial embedded computers with a real-time platform as discussed in the previous subsection.
+The commercial wireless AP designed for the substation environment is used in this setup.
+The wireless AP [27] facilitates the communication among wireless IEDs within the WLAN.
+Moreover, an industrial wireless AP also allows security networks based on IEEE 802.11i [22], IEEE 802.1X/RADIUS for wireless user traffic and distributing dynamic encryption keys, and QoS based on IEEE 802.1Q.
+Hence, the developed industrial WLAN in the laboratory not only enhances network security, but also facilitates reliable communication links, and additional noise attenuation features, which are very promising for next-generation communication infrastructure for the smart grid.
 A spectrum analyzer is used to measure radio noise and interference levels within the setup [23].
-AirPcap with Pilot tool is used as a network analyzer to analyze and monitor the substation wireless LAN [28].
-A network analyzer is configured in the promiscuous mode to sniff all the packets from the entire IEEE 802.11 based wireless LANs.
-It captures all the data packets form the network, and displays all various statistics of network traffic, signal and noise strength at each wireless transceivers, etc. The different levels of electro-magnetic interferences are generated using microwave oven and cordless phone; whereas, radio frequency interferences from other wireless LAN devices are obtained using wireless traffic generator which can inject various types of messages over different wireless LAN channels.
+AirPcap with Pilot tool is used as a network analyzer to analyze and monitor the substation WLAN [28].
+A network analyzer is configured in the promiscuous mode to sniff all of the packets from the entire IEEE 802.11-based WLANs.
+It captures all of the data packets from the network and displays all various statistics of network traffic, signal, and noise strength at each wireless transceivers.
+The different levels of electromagnetic interferences are generated using microwave ovens and cordless phones, whereas RF interferences from other WLAN devices are obtained using a wireless traffic generator which can inject various types of messages over different WLAN channels.

-As listed in Table I, the smart distribution substation applications are classified in three types of IEC 61850 defined messages, such as sampled values and GOOSE messages directly mapped to data link layer and client/server IP messages over TCP/IP.
+As listed in Table I, the smart distribution substation applications are classified in three types of IEC 61850-defined messages, such as sampled values and GOOSE messages directly mapped to data link layer and client/server IP messages over TCP/IP.
 A remote MU (installed outside the laboratory) communicates SVs and client/server messages to wireless P&C IED within the corresponding BSS.
 A P&C IED sends GOOSE messages to MU.
 Moreover, processing and echo IEDs exchange client/server IP and GOOSE messages using wireless AP.

-A. Lab Testing of Distribution Control and Monitoring Applications
+A. Laboratory Testing of Distribution Control and Monitoring Applications

-To study the performance of IEC 61850 based WLAN for control and monitoring applications, the RTT of the GOOSE message is measured by setting up Processing- and Echo-IEDs in the described laboratory setup.
-Different data rates offered by WLAN technologies, i.e. 1, 11, and 54 Mbps, are considered for this analysis.
-Fig. 13 shows the GOOSE RTT over WLAN at 1, 11, and 54 Mbps data rates.
-It is observed that with 1 Mbps the average delay of GOOSE is 4.1 ms; whereas, maximum delay is around 15.2 ms. For 11Mbps, the average and maximum GOOSE RTT delays are 3.8 ms, and 6.7 ms respectively.
-It can also be inferred from the Fig. 13 that, with higher data rate of 54 Mbps the maximum delay reduce to 4.2 ms, and average delay is around 3.5 ms. Further investigation is carried out at 54 Mbps.
+To study the performance of IEC 61850-based WLAN for control and monitoring applications, the RTT of the GOOSE message is measured by setting up Processing- and Echo-IEDs in the described laboratory setup.
+Different data rates offered by WLAN technologies, i.e., 1, 11, and 54 Mbps, are considered for this analysis.
+Fig. 13 shows the GOOSE RTT over WLAN at 1-, 11-, and 54-Mbps data rates.
+It is observed that, with 1 Mbps, the average delay of GOOSE is 4.1 ms, whereas the maximum delay is around 15.2 ms. For 11 Mbps, the average and maximum GOOSE RTT delays are 3.8 and 6.7 ms, respectively.
+It can also be inferred from Fig. 13 that, with a higher data rate of 54 Mbps, the maximum delay reduces to 4.2 ms, and the average delay is around 3.5 ms. Further investigation is carried out at 54 Mbps.